Python ‘timeit()’ Function: Everything You Need To Know

 3. Flexible: The ‘timeit’ function allows you to measure the execution time of any piece of Python code, regardless of its complexity.
 This makes it a flexible tool for a wide range of use cases.

-4. Repeatable: You may define how many times the code snippet should run by using the “timeit” function.
+4. Repeatable: You may define how often the code snippet should run using the “timeit” function.
 Thus, making it easy to repeat the measurements and obtain consistent results.

 Conclusion